 Treatment options for sleep wrinkles are limited in comparison to expressional wrinkles.
 Tightening procedures, such as facelifts can temporarily decrease the amount of skin that buckles under pressure and alter the attachment sites.
 Dermal fillers can help to temporarily remove wrinkles of various types.
 Neurotoxins (Botox, Dysport, and Xeomin) can help improve the appearance of fine lines and wrinkles caused by mechanical stress but won’t work for true sleep wrinkles.

-To decrease the probability of developing sleep wrinkles, sleeping your back will help, but may aggravate other health conditions.
+To decrease the risk of developing sleep wrinkles, sleeping your back will help but may aggravate other health conditions.
 Specialty pillows may be used to minimize facial distortion and compression during sleep.
-I generally recommend that my clients use down filled pillows to reduce the effects of sleep wrinkles.
+I generally recommend that my clients use down-filled pillows to reduce the effects of sleep wrinkles.
 For healthy aging, it is important to eliminate external factors from your life that encourage aging, such as smoking, and optimize your skincare to help slow down the aging process.

 - Anson G, Kane MA, Lambros V. Sleep Wrinkles: Facial Aging and Facial Distortion During Sleep.
 Aesthet Surg J. 2016 Sep;36(8):931-40. doi: 10.1093/asj/sjw074.
 Epub 2016 Jun 21.

 - Fulton JE, Gaminichi F. Sleep lines.
 Dermatol Surg.
 1999;25:59-62.